Johnny-Morgan/hike-logger/static/testing/TESTING.md

     <option value="" selected disabled>Choose Area</option>
     ```

-- The Welcome message is displayed in the navigation bar when no user is logged in.
+- The Welcome message is displayed in the navigation bar when no user is logged-in.

     ![Image](images/welcome.png)

-    Fix: Wrap the span for the welcome message in a jinja if block, which will only display the welcome message if a user is logged in.
+    Fix: Wrap the span for the welcome message in a jinja if block, which will only display the welcome message if a user is logged-in.

     ```html
     {% if session['user'] %}